FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Introduction

-In summary, our work has the following \textbf{contributions:} \begin{itemize} \item We introduce FedGCN, an \emph{efficient framework} for federated training of GCNs to solve node-level prediction tasks with limited communication and information loss, which also leverages Fully Homomorphic Encryption for enhanced privacy guarantees. \item We \emph{theoretically analyze} the convergence rate and communication cost of FedGCN compared to prior methods, as well as its dependence on the data distribution.
-We can thus quantify the usefulness of communicating different amounts of cross-client information. \item Our \emph{experiments} on both synthetic and real-world datasets demonstrate that FedGCN outperforms existing distributed GCN training methods in most cases with a fast convergence rate, higher accuracy, and orders-of-magnitude lower communication cost.
+In summary, our work has the following \textbf{contributions:} \begin{itemize} \item We introduce FedGCN, an \emph{efficient framework} for federated training of GCNs to solve node-level prediction tasks where distributed training incurs high communication cost and privacy leakage, which also leverages Fully Homomorphic Encryption for enhanced privacy guarantees. \item We \emph{theoretically analyze} the convergence rate and communication cost of FedGCN compared to prior methods, as well as its dependence on the data distribution.
+We can thus quantify the usefulness of communicating different amounts of cross-client information. \item Our \emph{experiments} on both synthetic and real-world datasets demonstrate that FedGCN outperforms existing distributed GCN training methods in most cases with exact model computation, higher accuracy, and orders-of-magnitude (e.g. $100\times$) less communication cost.

 \end{itemize} We outline related works in Section~\ref{sec:related} before introducing the problem of node classification in graphs in Section~\ref{sec:problem}.
 We then introduce FedGCN in Section~\ref{sec:fedgcn} and analyze its performance theoretically (Section~\ref{sec:theory}) and experimentally (Section~\ref{sec:experiment}) before concluding in Section~\ref{sec:conclusion}.